OutcoSF/prep_material/README.md

 ### 1j.
 Leveling Up on Complexity Analysis

 Learn more by doing.
 Work to analyze problems and evaluate the code you have written out.
-Go through these two tutorials to get more practice on some problems.
+Go through these three tutorials to get more practice on some problems.
 Furthermore, from now on, every algorithm you write should be analyzed for complexity.

 1. [Asymptotic Notation](https://www.khanacademy.org/computing/computer-science/algorithms/asymptotic-notation/a/asymptotic-notation) by Khan Academy